About Me

 In addition, throughout my career, producers and funding agencies have commissioned me to review thousands of television and feature film scripts in every genre, and I was Story Editor for the fifth season of the CBC/Disney co-production, Danger Bay.

 But the toughest assignment of all was one I gave myself.
 In 2004, my younger brother, Steve, died by suicide.
-Wanting to bring meaning to this devastating loss, I wrote a book, Did You Know I Would Miss You? and have just released its second edition.
+Wanting to bring meaning to this devastating loss, I wrote a book, Did You Know I Would Miss You? and released a second edition in 2016.

 Did You Know I Would Miss You? began as a series of letters and journal entries.
 This excerpt was from a letter written to Steve two months after his death: